 size as they feed on your dog's blood, and although if left alone

-they can pass on disease to your dog as they feed.
+they can pass on disease to your dog as they feed on your dog.

-If you do not know how to remove ticks safely (just pulling may
+If you do not know how to remove ticks safely (just pulling them off

-leave parts of the head behind and cause a nasty infection) then ask
+leave parts of the head still attached and cause a nasty infection) then ask

 your vet to show you.

-will also kill ticks, so ask your vet for advice on this.
+will also kill ticks, so ask your vet for advice on this too.

 what's hiding in that matted hair?...